mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/configure-rbac/index.md

 #### Using kubectl

-Assuming you have `kubectl` on your your Kommander cluster and you have a `VirtualGroup` named `global-viewer`.
+Assuming you have `kubectl` on your Kommander cluster and you have a `VirtualGroup` named `global-viewer`.
 You can apply these two `VirtualGroupKommanderClusterRoleBinding` to link the group to roles:

 ```yaml
 apiVersion: workspaces.kommander.mesosphere.io/v1alpha1